 The VSP is an open architecture, in that it works with disks from many other vendors and virtualises the data.
 The list of supported vendors includes EMC, HP, IBM and SUN, as well as older HDS devices.
 In general, the USP will support the hardware, but replaces the OEM replication software with its own.

 The original IBM hard drive, the RAMAC 350, was manufactured in 1956, had a 24 inch (609mm) platter, and held 5 MB.
 The subsystem also weighed about 1 ton.
-That was a bit before my time, but when I joined IT, the storage market was dominated by IBM, the mainframe was king, and the standard disk type was the IBM 3380 model K which contained 1.89 GB.
-IBM lost their market leader position to EMC sometime in the 1990s.
+That was a bit before my time, but when I joined IT, the storage market was dominated by IBM, the mainframe was king, and the standard disk type was the IBM 3380 model K, a native CKD device which contained 1.89 GB.
+IBM lost its market leader position to EMC sometime in the 1990s.
 CKD or Count Key Data was based around accessing physical tracks on spinning disks.
 CKD is now virtualised on FBA disks.

 IBM introduced the DSxxxx series in late 2004 in response to competition from EMC and HDS.
 They updated their internal bus architecture to increase the internal transfer speed by 200% plus over the ESxxx series, and also abandoned their SSA disk architecture for a switched FC-AL standard.
 The DS8800 series is essentially a follow-on from the ESS disk series, and re-uses much of the ESS microcode.

 IBM introduced the XIV in 2008.
 The XIV is Open Systems only and sells alongside the DS8880 series which supports Open and Mainframe systems.